thomas-dsl-johnson/ACORN/README.md

 └── utils/ ...
 ```
 #### 1\.b Complete setup of Causal River datasets
-Let's look at the `data/` directory.
+If you do not require the Causal_River Bavaria and East Germany datasets, you can skip this step.
+Let's look at the `data/` directory:
 ```
 data
 ├── ground_truth_available